-- under 21 years old, or - 21 to 24 years old and a full-time student regardless of their income.
+- under 21 years old, or - 21 to 24 years old and a full-time student at a school, college or university regardless of their income.

 The child must be an Australian resident and you must have contributed to their maintenance.
-For the meaning of Australian resident for tax purposes and maintaining a dependant, see Definitions on pages 68 and 70.
+For the meaning of Australian resident for tax purposes and maintaining a dependant, see Definitions on pages 69 and 72.